krmnn/krmnn/README.md

 - **DevOps** and **Infrastructure as Code**
   - Fluid in all major configuration systems and IaC ecosystems like CFEngine, Ansible, Puppet, Terraform, HCL, AWS CDK, Helm, kustomize, python
-  - Kubernetes (bare-metal, Rancher, EKS) design, setup and optimization, integrations
+  - Kubernetes (bare-metal, Rancher, EKS) design, setup and optimization, building integrations
   - Code and Deployment Pipelines using GitLab, GitHub, Jenkins
 - **System- and Webprogramming** using C/C++, Python and GoLang
-  - for ISPs building large-scale provisioning flows for CPEs and routers using CWMP/TR-69 and SSH
+  - for ISPs building large-scale provisioning flows for CPEs and routers using CWMP/TR-69 and SSH/netmiko
   - for IXPs building monitoring components like prometheus exporters
   - for Webshops using Zope, Flask, FastAPI, Nodejs, Typescript
 - **Observability** (Monitoring, Logging, Tracing, Alarming)